muya/muya.github.io/about.md

 - music enthusiast, doing the digital-age version of crate-digging

-- traveller - I've been to Nairobi (hometown), Malindi, Mombasa 🇰🇪, Accra 🇬🇭, Los Angeles, New York City 🇺🇸, Mexico City 🇲🇽, Brussels 🇧🇪, Paris 🇫🇷, Amsterdam 🇳🇱, Tokyo, Osaka, Okinawa, Kyoto, Sapporo 🇯🇵, Cape Town 🇿🇦
+- traveller - here are all the places I've been to:
+  - 🇰🇪 Nairobi (hometown), Malindi, Mombasa
+  - 🇬🇭 Accra
+  - 🇺🇸 Los Angeles, New York City
+  - 🇲🇽 Mexico City
+  - 🇧🇪 Brussels
+  - 🇫🇷 Paris
+  - 🇳🇱 Amsterdam
+  - 🇯🇵 Tokyo, Osaka, Okinawa, Kyoto, Sapporo
+  - 🇿🇦 Cape Town
+  - 🇪🇬 Cairo, New Cairo

 - spanish learner - ¡Hola!
 Habla con mi a practicar